Victims of stolen car speak after Wednesday’s trooper pursuit in south Wichita

-It happened so fast, the Haysville couple didn’t even see the suspects.
+It happened so fast a Haysville couple didn’t even see the suspects.
 When they finally realized someone had entered their home, their family car was already gone.

 “My wife and I were watching television in the living room, at least one of them came in the house, saw the keys, took the keys and left,” said Norbert Teresavage.